bitnami/containers/bitnami/joomla/README.md

 ### Mount host directories as data volumes using the Docker command line

+In this case you need to specify the directories to mount on the run command.
+The process is the same than the one previously shown:

 1. Create a network (if it does not exist):

   ```